How do you build a career as an artist?

 When I was in school in Seattle, I constantly volunteered to work for professional artists around the city, and that led to many connections that I still have today.
 I made a habit of surrounding myself with people and artist that don’t necessary work in the same ways I do, and that can really open your eyes to different methods of working if you allow it to.

 If someone was interested in pursuing a passion in art, what advice or guidance would you give them?

 Higher education isn’t always necessary, but it can provide you with a great platform for networking and trying new things.
 The only way any career will work for you is if you work to make it happen.

 What are some of your goals and aspirations for the months ahead?

 I’ve been developing a new body of work, and I’d really love to start working larger.
-One of my main goals for 2019 is to do a mural here in Los Angeles.
+One of my main goals this year is to do a mural here in Los Angeles.